Sing to the Dawn (2008 film)

-Sing to the Dawn is a 2008 Singaporean computer-animated musical drama film.
+Sing to the Dawn is a 2008 Singaporean animated musical drama film.
 The film was produced by Infinite Frameworks, a Batam-based animation studio, Mediacorp Raintree Pictures, Media Development Authority and Scorpio East Pictures.
 It is loosely adapted from the short story by Minfong Ho that was first published in 1975.

 The film was released on 30 October 2008 in Singapore, and later in Korea, Malaysia and Russia.
 It has screened at Pusan International Film Festival in South Korea and Santa Monica, USA.

-A remake of the film, named Meraih Mimpi (Dream On), was released in Indonesia on 16 September 2009.
+An Indonesian dub of the film, named Meraih Mimpi (Dream On), was released on 16 September 2009.

 Synopsis

 Dawan is a teenage girl who lives with her brother, father and grandmother in a small village in Batam.

 Pairot is an entrepreneur and cruel landlord who is visually styled after Elvis Presley.
 Pairot extorts the villagers with an oppressive land tax.
 He claims to own the entire land of the village, and tells the villagers that he has a document from King Ramelan, the former ruler of the village.
 The village is unaware that Pairot is planning to evict the villagers and destroy the village to build a city with hotels and casinos.

 After learning about Pairot's evil plans, Dana, with the help of her sister, struggle to save her beloved village.
 With help from Grandfather Wiwien, Dana tries to find the King's original will.

 As a woman, Dawan's life is filled with difficulties and sadness.
 Dana is forced by her father to follow the village's patriarchal tradition.
 Her father has wanted to marry her off to Pairot's son, Benz.

 Dawan and Kai are assisted by a group of jungle animals who can talk to each other, including bird parrots named Kakatu, crow named Minah, lizards, and bear named Tante Bear.

 Accompanied by their animal friends, Dawan and Kai win scholarships and thwart the landlord's plan.